GitauHarrison/notes/README.md

 # All Notes

 This repository holds all the notes of the things I have learnt.
-Anyone else can use it to learn the very same things.
+You can use it for your benefit.

 ## Flask-focused Articles
 - [Getting started with Flask](https://github.com/GitauHarrison/getting-started-with-flask)